GoCardless supported the planting of 3 hectares of wildflowers in the UK in 2024-25

 Wildflower Restoration in Devon (2 hectares)

-Life on the Edge is an exciting Buglife partnership project that aims to restore viable populations of some of the UK’s rarest invertebrates and plants living along the South Devon coast between Berry Head and Wembury.
+Life on the Edge is an exciting project that aims to restore viable populations of some of the UK’s rarest invertebrates and plants living along the South Devon coast between Berry Head and Wembury.
 Thirty threatened species will be directly supported by the project, including the last known colony of the Six-banded Nomad Bee (Nomada sexfasciata) and the striking Long-horned Bee (Eucera longicornis).

 The site is a former arable field that has undergone two years of improvement using herbal leys to enhance soil fertility, following intensive farming that historically occurred there.
 The field is beside some existing reseeded species-rich grassland, which the Life on the Edge are further improving with Yellow Rattle (Rhinanthus minor), and that field abuts the maritime cliff and slope SSSI that runs from Season Point to Warren Point.